Santa Rosa hitchhiker murders: Carolyn Davis

-Eventually Davis, increasingly paranoid that she might be found by someone connected with the murders, left her sister’s apartment and hitchhiked to Illinois.
+Eventually Davis, increasingly paranoid that she might be found by someone connected with the murders, left her sister's apartment and hitchhiked to Illinois.
 She returned to Garberville in the summer of 1973 because her sister was about to give birth.
-Davis stayed with her grandmother, who lived in the same neighborhood in Garberville as her older sister, for about two weeks in early July 1973 before she decided to leave again to visit her boyfriend in Illinois, according to her sister.
-Davis usually called her sister every two or three days when she was on the road to let her know where she was, but her sister never heard from Davis again after she left Garberville on July 15, 1973.
+Davis stayed with her grandmother for about two weeks in July 1973 before she decided to leave to return to her boyfriend in Illinois.

-According to other accounts, Davis told her grandmother that she planned to hitchhike to Modesto, California and stay there with friends.
+According to accounts, Davis told her grandmother that she planned to hitchhike to Modesto, California and stay there with friends.
 Her grandmother drove the 15-year-old girl to the downtown district of Garberville on July 15, 1973, and parked in front of the post office, which was located two city blocks away from Highway 101.
 Davis was last seen hitchhiking that afternoon near the Highway 101 ramp, southbound, in Garberville.
+Davis was never heard from again.

 Her body was discovered on July 31, 1973 in Santa Rosa, just 3 ft from where the remains of Sterling and Weber had been recovered seven months prior.
 The cause of her death was strychnine poisoning 10 to 14 days before discovery.
 It could not be determined whether the poison had been administered to Davis by needle or by pill.
 Strychnine was sometimes mixed with other drugs, but an autopsy showed no trace of either heroin or amphetamines in her system.